merrafelice/merrafelice.github.io/index.md

 ## News
+* A novel defense framework has been accepted at WDCS@NeurIPS2020: VAR
 * A novel adversarial attack framework has been published at DSN-DSML 2020: TAaMR
-* A novel attack model has been published at ESWC2020: SAShA
+* A novel shilling attack technique has been published at ESWC2020: SAShA
-* Tutorial on *Adversarial Machine Learning in Recommender Systems* has been accepted at WSDM2020.
+* Tutorial on *Adversarial Machine Learning in Recommender Systems* has been presented at WSDM2020 and RecSys2020.
 * Attended the ACM Summer School on Recommender Systems, Gothenburg, Sweden.
 Sept.
 9th - 13th, 2019.
 * If you are interested in my research interestes please send me an email directly.